census-instrumentation/opencensus-node/packages/opencensus-exporter-stackdriver/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=path/to/your/credential.json
 ```

-Instance the exporter on your application.
+Create and register the exporter on your application.

-For javascript:
+For Javascript:
 ```javascript
 const { globalStats } = require('@opencensus/core');
 const { StackdriverStatsExporter } = require('@opencensus/exporter-stackdriver');